BLOG/

 Precautions

-Mild redness and swelling may occur after HIFU treatment but typically subside within a day.
+Mild redness and swelling may occur after HIFU treatment but these typically subside within a day.
 While HIFU is a relatively safe procedure, there are potential risks.
 Some individuals may experience numbness, swelling, or localized muscle weakness.
 These symptoms are usually mild and should resolve within thirty days.
 A small number of individuals may experience redness resembling scratches and sensitivity.

 Conclusion

-Skin laxity is a natural process, but thanks to modern technology, we now have safer and more effective solutions like HIFU.
+Skin laxity is a natural process, but thanks to modern technology, we now have a safer and more effective solutions like HIFU.

 Hidden Content